linode/docs/docs/products/tools/marketplace/guides/wazuh/index.md

     **Note:** Update `$AGENTSERVERIP` with the IP address you want to install the wazuh-agent

 Once the firewall rules are added, you can now follow the steps in the Wazuh UI to deploy the Wazuh Agent.
-The Agent installation will ask you for the system package you are installing the agent on (RPM/DEB/Windows/MacOS), Server Address (Domain or IP address of your Wazuh), Agent Name (unique identifer for the instance you are installing the agent on)
+The Agent installation will ask you for the system package you are installing the agent on (RPM/DEB/Windows/macOS), Server Address (Domain or IP address of your Wazuh), and Agent Name (unique identifier for the instance you are installing the agent on).

-- **Select the package to download and install on your system:*: RPM, DEB, Windows, MacOS (Example: DEB amd64)
+- **Select the package to download and install on your system:*: RPM, DEB, Windows, macOS (Example: DEB amd64)
 - **Server address:*: Domain or IP address of your newly installed Wazuh instance (Example: wazuhdomain.tld )
-- **Assign an agent name*: A unique identifer for the instance you are installing the agent (Example: database1)
+- **Assign an agent name*: A unique identifier for the instance you are installing the agent (Example: database1)

-Once you enter that information, wazuh will display the installation commands
+Once you enter that information, Wazuh will display the installation commands:

     ```command
     wget https://packages.wazuh.com/4.x/apt/pool/main/w/wazuh-agent/wazuh-agent_4.7.5-1_amd64.deb && sudo WAZUH_MANAGER='wazuhdomain.tld' WAZUH_AGENT_NAME='database1' dpkg -i ./wazuh-agent_4.7.5-1_amd64.deb